OpenAtom-Linyaps/linyaps-doc/en/guide/ll-cli/exec.md

   cmd               command
 ```

-Open a new terminal window and run this command:
+Open a new terminal window and run these commands:

 ```bash
 killall ll-service